ahmadiehsan/personal_docs/docs/data_science/ai/overfitting_and_underfitting/regularization/_overview.md

 ## Description

-Is a technique that’s used to add a penalty term to the loss function during training, which helps to reduce the complexity of the model and prevent overfitting.
+Is a technique that's used to add a penalty term to the loss function during training, which helps to reduce the complexity of the model and prevent overfitting.

 There are different types of regularization, including: